-The Alliance of Independent Authors, in association with Michael and Judith Anderle of LMBPN and 20Books to 50K, is launching an exciting Indie Author Rights Program, which will run across the next six months.
-The program will launch at the Self-Publishing Advice Conference but here's a sneak peek of to expect and who's participating.
+The Alliance of Independent Authors, in association with Michael and Judith Anderle of LMBPN and 20Books to 50K, launched an exciting Indie Author Rights Program, which ran across six months in 2019-2020.
+The program was launched at the Self-Publishing Advice Conference.
+Here's a sneak peek of what happened and who participated.

-What is the Indie Author Publishing Rights Program?
+What was the Indie Author Publishing Rights Program?

 The program aimed to open up the rights industry to indie authors through publicly accessible education and coaching programs and services.

-Based around ALLi's guidebook, Selective Rights Licensing: Sell Your Book Rights at Home and Abroad, the program works with indie authors to properly pitch translation rights at London Book Fair 2020, with the hope those meetings and potential deals lead to the sale of translation rights.
+Based around ALLi's guidebook, How Authors Sell Publishing Rights, the program worked with indie authors to properly pitch translation rights at the London Book Fair 2020, with the hope those meetings and potential deals would lead to the sale of translation rights.

-ALLi’s panel of authors and experts met once a month from September 2019 to March 2020 for coaching sessions recorded on video and posted on YouTube ( (see the introduction below) on the Self-Publishing Advice blog, so that other indie authors can share in the learning and follow along.
+ALLi’s panel of authors and experts met once a month from September 2019 to March 2020 for coaching sessions recorded on video and posted on YouTube (see the introduction below) on the Self-Publishing Advice blog, so that other indie authors could share in the learning and following along.

 Between sessions, the authors worked independently to prepare their rights guides, pitching materials and set up meetings and proposals.

 The Indie Author Publishing Rights Program: Introduction